GispoCoding/tarmo/infra/README.md

    1. User to upload frontend to S3.
 Fill this user in `AWS_S3_USER` part in `tarmo.tfvars`.
 Fill credentials in Github secrets `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
    2. User to update lambda functions.
 Fill this user in `AWS_LAMBDA_USER` part in `tarmo.tfvars`.
 Fill credentials in Github secrets `AWS_LAMBDA_UPLOAD_ACCESS_KEY_ID` and `AWS_LAMBDA_UPLOAD_SECRET_ACCESS_KEY`.
 3. Change the values in `tarmo.tfvars` as required
-4. Create zip packages for the lambda functions by running `make build-lambda-docker` in the root of the project (this has to be done only once since github actions can be configured to update functions).
+4. Create zip packages for the lambda functions by running `make build-lambda -C ..` (this has to be done only once since github actions can be configured to update functions).

 ## Deploy and teardown